 Lew Archer, Ross Macdonald’s immortal private detective, had a name change when played by Paul Newman in Harper (1966).
 The movie was a hit so further attempts were made to transpose the character to the screen.
 The 1974 TV-Movie of The Underground Man starring Peter Graves didn’t sell and Archer, starring Brian Keith, was killed off almost instantly the following year.
 Newman returned to his version of the character shortly after that – could lightning strike twice?

 I offer this film review for Tuesday’s Overlooked Film meme hosted by Todd Mason over at his fab Sweet Freedom blog and the 2013 Book to Movie Challenge at the Doing Dewey blog (for all reviews, click here) after my review of the book (here).

 David Callan is a very reluctant spy who undertakes nasty jobs for a black ops unit of MI6 known only as ‘The Section.’
 An exceptional marksman with a deep-rooted (and usually well-founded) distrust of authority, his often lethal assignments do little to assuage his malcontent.
 This was the first novel featuring the character, though he was already established on television as played by the late Edward Woodward, to whom this book is dedicated.

-I offer the following review as part of the 2013 Book to Movie Challenge at the Doing Dewey blog – for links to other participants’ reviews, click here; and Friday’s Forgotten Books meme run by Patti Abbott at her Pattinase blog.
+I offer the following review for the 2013 Book to Movie Challenge at the Doing Dewey blog – for links to other participants’ reviews, click here; and Friday’s Forgotten Books meme run by Patti Abbott at her fab Pattinase blog.

-The following review is offered as part of the Tuesday’s Overlooked AV Media meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.
+The following review is offered for Tuesday’s Overlooked Film meme hosted by Todd Mason over at his fab Sweet Freedom blog.